Martin Parr: Other items

-Curator
+Curating

-Parr was guest artistic director for the 2004 Rencontres d'Arles festival of photography, guest curator of the New Typologies exhibition at the 2008 New York Photo Festival, and guest curator of Brighton Photo Biennial in 2010, which he called New Documents.
-Critic Sean O'Hagan, writing in The Guardian, said "Back in 2004, he was invited by the organisers of the annual Rencontres D'Arles to be guest curator.
-That year's Arles festival, in its range and ambition, remains the standard by which all subsequent Rencontres have been judged."
+Parr was guest artistic director for the 2004 Rencontres d'Arles festival of photography, which critic Sean O'Hagan, writing in The Guardian, described stating: "That year's Arles festival, in its range and ambition, remains the standard by which all subsequent Rencontres have been judged."

+He became guest curator of the New Typologies exhibition at the 2008 New York Photo Festival, and of Brighton Photo Biennial in 2010, which he called New Documents.

 Parr was artistic director of the newly established Bristol Photo Festival, scheduled to open in 2021.
-However in July 2020 he quit, due to his involvement with a 2018 reissue of the photobook London by Gian Butturini, after a campaign by an anthropology student at University College London, who called a pairing of photographs in it racist.
+However, in July 2020, he quit, due to his involvement with a 2018 reissue of the photobook London by Gian Butturini, after a campaign by an anthropology student at University College London, who called a pairing of photographs in it racist.

 Film and television

-Parr has been involved in making television, and documentary and other films.
+Parr was involved in making television, and documentary and other films.
+Some examples are listed below: